apostrophecms/apostrophe-documentation/modules/apostrophe-global/index.md

 ### enableMiddleware()
 Add the `addGlobalToData` middleware.
 ### addGlobalToData(*req*, *res*, *next*)
-Standard middleware.
-Fetch the global doc and add it to `req.data` as `req.data.global`.
+Fetch the global doc and add it to `req.data` as `req.data.global`, if it is not already present.
+If it is already present, skip the extra query.

+If called with three arguments, acts as middleware.

+If called with two arguments, the first is `req` and the second is invoked as `callback`.

+If called with one argument, that argument is `req` and a promise is returned.
 ### getCreateSingletonOptions(*req*)

 ### addToAdminBar()